jtrauntvein/cross-platform-build/README.md

 The return value for this function will be the object that was created to track the target.

+#### 3.1.12 rm()

+The rm() function will generate a target that will delete a specified file or directory from a given path.
+The parameters for this function are as follows:

+* name (string, required): Specifies the name for the target.
+* depends (string[], optional): Specifies the collection of targets that must be built before this target is built.
+* path (string, required): Specifies the path to the file or directory that should be removed.
+* ignore_error (boolean, optional): Set to true if a failure to delete should be ignored.
+If not specified, this value will default to true.
+* options (object, optional): Should specify the options structure passed as a parameter to the makefile.js entry point.

+The return value for this function will be the object that is created to track the target.

 ### 3.2 - Helper Functions